Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 ImprisonmentUp to 180 days

-EnforcementLocal law enforcement, Ohio State Highway Patrol
+EnforcementLocal law enforcement, Ohio State Highway Patrol, municipal police

-Emergency-response interference - knowing (subsequent offense) (ORC § 4561.51(B))
+Emergency-response interference — knowing, repeat offense (ORC § 4561.51(B))

 FineUp to $2,500